 Genung, M.A., J.W.
-Fox, et al. In press.
+Fox, et al. 2017.
 The relative importance of pollinator abundance and species richness for the temporal variance of pollination services.
-Ecology.
+Ecology 98:1807-1816.
+Abstract.

 Hausch, S.J., J.W.
 Fox, and S.M.
 Vamosi.
-In press.
+2017.
 Coevolution of competing Callosobruchus species does not stabilize coexistence.
-Ecology and Evolution.
+Ecology and Evolution (open access).

 Winfree, R., J.W.
 Fox, et al. 2015.
 Abundance of common species, not species richness, drives delivery of a real-world ecosystem service.
 Ecol.
 Lett.
 18:626-635.
 Abstract.

 Fox, J.W. & R.E.
 Lenski.
 2015.
 From here to eternity: the theory and practice of a really long experiment.
 PLoS Biology 13:e1002185.
 Open access.
 (Invited interview with Rich Lenski)

 Narwani, A., B. Matthews, J.W.
 Fox, and P. Venail.
 2015.
 Using phylogenetics in community assembly and ecosystem functioning research.
 Funct.
 Ecol.
 29:589-591.
 (Introduction to special feature I guest-edited)

 Fox, J.W. & L. Harder.
 2015.
 Using a ‘time machine’ to test for local adaptation of aquatic microbes to temporal and spatial environmental variation.
 Evolution 69:136-145.
 Abstract.